 Marriage can often be a rollercoaster ride.
 It’s a lifelong commitment with frequent ups and downs because two people can’t have the same thoughts, perspectives, opinions, and judgments.
-Due to which misunderstanding, mistrust, and miscommunication occur every so often.
+Due to which misunderstandings, mistrust, and miscommunication occur every so often.
 However, when these moments of strife or unpleasantness become the defining elements of a couple’s relationship dynamics, they can cause depression symptoms and mental health problems.

 However, the “my marriage is making me depressed” realization doesn’t come easy to most people.
 Even if a person can recognize that they’re dealing with mental health issues, acknowledging that the reason behind it could be the state of their marriage is far more challenging.
-To find out more about unhappy wives and miserable husbands, we reached out to counseling psychologist Akanksha Varghese (MSc Psychology), who specializes in different forms of relationship counseling, right from dating and premarital to breakup, abuse, separation, and divorce.
+To find out more about unhappy wives and miserable husbands, we reached out to counseling psychologist Aakhansha Varghese (MSc Psychology), who specializes in different forms of relationship counseling, right from dating and premarital issues to breakups, abuse, separation, and divorce.

 She says, “It’s really important to understand that marriage is a situation and in itself, it can’t make you depressed.
 The factors that play a role in the marriage could be the cause of depression, which could be situational or clinical.”

 It’s not peculiar when someone says, “I am so depressed and lonely in my marriage” or “My husband makes me depressed.”
 However, just because it’s not unusual, doesn’t mean it doesn’t need to be taken seriously.
 It’s important that when someone shares such this moment of vulnerability with us or we find ourselves grappling with such thoughts, we pay attention to them, understand where they are coming from, and try to encourage the person (or ourselves) to seek the necessary help.